-The Board and staff believe that the right to read and view is an important part of the intellectual freedom that is basic to democracy.
-American Library Association's Freedom to Read Statement (Appendix A), Freedom to View Statement (Appendix B), and the Library Bill of Rights (Appendix C) guide the Library in the selection of materials for its collections.
-The Library is a unique public institution charged with being an unbiased repository of recorded expression.
-Any attempt by a group or individual to remove items from the collection, or to add items not meeting standards set by this policy, shall be treated with the utmost seriousness by Library staff and the Board.
-Censorship is an individual matter and that-while anyone is free to reject books or materials of which they disapprove-they cannot censor or restrict the freedom of others.
+The Board and staff believe that the right to read and view is an important part of the intellectual freedom that is a basic to democracy.
+The American Library Association's Freedom to Read Statement (Appendix A), Freedom to View Statement (Appendix B), and the Library Bill of Rights (Appendix C) guide the Library in the selection of materials for its collection.
 The Board has a legal responsibility for the collection and its protection under the First Amendment of the Bill of Rights of the United States Constitution.

-B. Access
+2. Access

 The Library assures free and open access to its holdings.
-Children and teens may use all collections of the library.
-Responsibility for reading and viewing activity of children and teenagers rests with their parents and legal guardians.
-The library does not intrude on that relationship.
+Adults and minors alike may use all collections of the Library.
+Responsibility for reading and viewing activity of minors rests with their parents or legal guardians.
+The Library does not intrude on that relationship.

 Processing and shelving of materials does not reflect a value judgment.
-The Library uses directional and informational labelling to make it easier for patrons to locate and select materials; we do not use labels to discourage use or suggest moral or doctrinal endorsement.
-The Library shelves all materials in their proper order on open shelves freely and easily accessible to the public, with the exception of a limited number of materials used for ready reference or programming.
+The Library uses directional and information labeling to make it easier for patrons to locate and select materials; it does not use labels to discourage use or suggest moral or doctrinal endorsement.
+The Library shelves all physical materials in their proper order on open shelves, freely and easily accessible to the public, with the exception of a limited number materials used for reference and programs, and when curatorial or environmental requirements are exceeded.

-C. Process for Reconsideration of Library Materials
+3. Reconsideration of Library Materials